-In accordance with clause 2, Schedule E of the Queensland Rail Prudent and Efficiency Assessment Outcome The 2020 Undertaking (AU2), was there sufficient demonstration of prudency and efficiency to satisfy: Scope Yes Renewal of these signalling assets is required to reduce Standard Yes signalling system downtime and reactive maintenance, and to ultimately maintain overall Cost Yes system reliability.
-This project is deemed prudent in terms of Capital Expenditure Claim (total) Capital Expenditure Claim (total) scope, standard and cost.
+In accordance with clause 2, Schedule E of the Queensland Rail Prudent and Efficiency Assessment Outcome The 2020 Undertaking (AU2), was there sufficient demonstration of prudency and efficiency to satisfy: Scope Yes Renewal of these signalling assets is required to reduce productly and enciency to satisfy.
+Standard Yes signalling system downtime and reactive maintenance, and to ultimately maintain overall Cost Yes system reliability.
+This project is deemed prudent in terms of Capital Expenditure Claim (total) \$3,317,304 scope, standard and cost.
 Impact of findings on Claim \$ - TOTAL ACCEPTED \$3,317,304